 Equal opportunities

 Employee handbooks often include a statement about equal opportunities.
-For example, companies in the United States may include an Equal Employment Opportunity Commission (EEOC) statement.
+For example, companies in the US may include an Equal Employment Opportunity Commission (EEOC) statement.
 HR leaders can also add details on their organization’s DEI&B (diversity, equity, inclusion, & belonging) initiatives.

 Harassment, violence, and discrimination